ladalijain/Video-Processing-App/README.md

 3. Install the required dependencies: pip install -r requirements.txt

+4. ImageMagick:
+(for windows install the software and add the path to magick.exe in __init__.py and for MACOS do pip install ImageMagick)

 How to setup:-
 1. Ensure MongoDB is running on your machine.